Thank you for reading our post, please rate this article at the end.

 Q: Is it safe to use a 20-year-old propane tank?

 No, it’s not safe to use a 20-year-old propane tank.
-Federal regulations require that you exchange or rectify your propane tanks once they expire, typically after 10 to 15 years.
+Federal regulations require that you exchange or recycle your propane tanks once they reach the end of their useful life, typically after 10 to 15 years.

 Q: Do propane tanks ever expire?